katcipis/sophia/notes/golang.md

 This is just a theory for now, I never confirmed it so far, but it makes sense specially when it is allied to limitations referencing interfaces and maps.
+If this is true, the whole method sets thing is kinda lame because it is a very high level idea that exists just because of some internal details and optimization on how memory is managed, it does not make sense conceptually, at least not for me and not right now.

 ### Referencing interfaces and maps

-This is related to the method sets problem.
-The entire method sets thing exists because of the referencing issue.
 Why can't you reference a interface like:

 ```
 (&obj).Method()